 Infertility can be treated using assisted reproductive treatment methods or with artificial insemination.
-The most used method of artificial insemination is IUI (intrauterine insemination), involves placing sperm inside a woman’s uterus to facilitate fertilization.
+The most used method of artificial insemination is IUI (intrauterine insemination) Mexico, involves placing sperm inside a woman’s uterus to facilitate fertilization.
 The goal of IUI Mexico is to increase the number of sperm that reach the fallopian tubes and subsequently increase the chance of fertilization.
 Frozen sperm that has been cryopreserved can be used for IUI treatment.

 Success Rates.
 The success rates of IUI Mexico are similar to those of natural conception through intercourse; 15-20% per cycle.
 The success rates of artificial insemination treatment depends on many factors affecting fertility, including the number of eggs produced, the quality and count of the sperm and the couple’s age.